 The following Town Councillors were elected in May 2019 to serve for 4 years:

-Anne Sherriff is the Deputy Town Mayor.
+Anne Sherriff is the Chairman of the Town Council and Town Mayor.
 She has been a Town Councillor since 2010, having lived at Denholme Gate since 1985.

 Anne joined the Town Council because she had become self-employed and was now working from home, in the village, and making use of local services and facilities.
 Anne has always had an interest in local community activity and engagement, and joining the Town Council was a way of getting involved in her own neighbourhood.